Die schweigsame Frau: Stefan Zweig's adaptation of Ben Jonson

 Morosus also loves his nephew Henry (whom he had thought dead): he would be happy to live with Henry and treat him as his son.
 When Henry arrives, Sir Morosus says: "My house, my fortune are his.
 Everything.
 Now I do not need a bride...neither mute or silent."

 He disinherits Henry in a fit of anger when he realizes Henry is married to an opera singer and decides to follow the Barber's earlier advice and marry a silent woman.
 However, even after he falls in love with "Timidia", he asks her if she really wants marriage: he is too old for her.
-Midway in Act II before the "marriage" he advises Aminta to think carefully:
+Midway in act 2 before the "marriage" he advises Aminta to think carefully: